mmusthafapt/oi-task-1/Readme.md

         GCP Provides services like GKE and cloud SQL for postgresql which ensures high availability and autoscaling

 - In an on-premise environment, Use of bare metal or virtual servers would be the options to have required compute power.
 To achieve high availability, redundancy and continuos service availability you need to have:
-    1. Redundant power supply and networking
-    2. Hardware redundancy with Dual power supplies, raid configurations and redundant hardwares.
+    1. Redundant power supply and networking configurations and redundant hardwares.
-    3. KVM , VMWare, etc provide virtualization and make sure VMs are automatically restarted on another host incase of failures
+    2. KVM , VMWare, etc provide virtualization and make sure VMs are automatically restarted on another host incase of failures
-    4. Storage redundancy with SAN/NAS , Distributed storage systems
+    3. Storage redundancy with SAN/NAS , Distributed storage systems

     Microservices can be containerized and deployed on Kubernetes clusters created with VMs or BMs as nodes.
 Kubernetes engines like RedHat Openshift, VMWare Tanzu, Rancher Kubernetes Engine are some available options.